 The Gyalwang Karmapa continued his explanation of the rituals for rousing bodhichitta in the two lineages, one stemming from Manjushri and the other from Maitreya.
 Some scholars, the Karmapa noted, say that the traditions differ not only in their rituals but also in actuality, because they understand Manjushri’s lineage to belong to the Middle Way school and Maitreya’s to the Mind Only school.
 Other scholars do not agree with these attributions.

-After the Read the rest of this article
+After a long discussion of the pros and cons, Read the rest of this article